technikhil314/angular-components/projects/angular-datetimerangepicker/README.md

 ### Custom Range Option

 For custom range, Pass options as below.
 For this you need to pass <a href="https://day.js.org/">dayjs</a> objects.
+:warning: Custom ranges should always be passed in dayjs objects

 ```js
 preDefinedRanges: [